Whirlpool-Programmer/Whirlpool-Programmer/README.md

   <a href="http://whmsft.itch.io"><img src="https://img.shields.io/badge/itch-whmsft-red?style=for-the-badge&logo=itch"></a>
 </p>

-- I'm a 15-year-old Nerd who likes talking about the United Kingdom, Geopolitics, AI, Technology, Maps, News and stuff.
+- I'm a 15-year-old who likes talking about the United Kingdom, Geopolitics, AI, Technology, Maps, News and stuff.

+- I have really strong controversial opinions.
+I stand strongly with Israel no matter what.
+I terribly dislike all religions, Islam and Hinduism the most (even though the latter is my own religion, but I don't believe in such faiths)

 - I'm currently working on ~~**[WhirlEdit](https://github.com/whmsft/whirledit)**~~ ~~**[PopUP](https://github.com/whmsft/popup)**~~ and on my ~~new~~ game: ~~**[vechTen](https://github.com/whmsft/vechten)**~~ and also on ~~[experiments](https://github.com/whmsft/experiments)~~ Just relaxing and doing nothing...